chnsz/hcbp-demo/docs/en-us/best-practices/ecs/index.md

 * [Deploy Basic Instance](simple_instance.md) - Introduces how to use Terraform to automatically deploy a basic ECS instance, including VPC, subnet, and security group creation.
 * [Deploy Instance with EIP](instance_with_eip.md) - Introduces how to use Terraform to automatically deploy ECS instances with EIP binding, including network environment creation, security group configuration, instance creation, and EIP binding.
+* [Deploy Instance with Attached Volume](instance_with_volume.md) - Introduces how to use Terraform to automatically deploy ECS instances with attached cloud volume, including network environment creation, security group configuration, instance creation, and cloud volume attachment.
 * [Deploy Instance with Provisioner Remote Login](instance_with_provisioner.md) - Introduces how to use Terraform to automatically deploy ECS instances with provisioner remote login, including key pair creation, network environment configuration, EIP binding, and remote command execution.
+* [Deploy PrePaid Instance](prepaid_instance.md) - Introduces how to use Terraform to automatically deploy a PrePaid ECS instance, including VPC, subnet, and security group creation, as well as PrePaid billing mode configuration.
 * [Deploy Instance with UserData Script Execution](instance_with_userdata.md) - Introduces how to use Terraform to automatically deploy ECS instances with UserData script execution, including network environment creation, security group configuration, key pair creation, instance creation, and script execution.
-* [Deploy PrePaid Instance](prepaid_instance.md) - Introduces how to use Terraform to automatically deploy a PrePaid ECS instance, including VPC, subnet, and security group creation, as well as PrePaid billing mode configuration.

 ## Reference Materials